verlab/COPS/README.md

 ```
 python tabu_search.py --help

-usage: tabu_search.py [-h] [--path PATH]
+usage: tabu_search.py [-h] [--path PATH] [--save_img SAVE_IMG]

 execution arguments

 optional arguments:
   -h, --help           show this help message and exit
   --path PATH          address of the file you want to run
+  --save_img SAVE_IMG  True or False if you need to save the image result or
+                       not, DEFAULT=True
 ```

 ### ILP